Darkgenes/COMPUTER-VISION-DISTANCE-ESTIMATION/README.md

 7. Copy the ogl viewer (It's necesary for using zed libraries) into COMPUTER-VISION-DISTANCE-ESTIMATION.
 This folder is in usr/local/zed/samples/depth sensing/python/ogl_viewer

 8. You will need a yolov7 pose estimation model (.pt).
 Here you can download an example: https://github.com/WongKinYiu/yolov7/tree/pose (Remember change the file's name in est_dist_PG.py for his correct usage)

+9. Last thing to consider is mqtt.
+In this case we use Thingspeak as server, so you need to change API keys, etc.

+10. And that's all.